On the uses and misuses of "MVPs"

-Turns out, what I was proud to proclaim was an MVP was anything but.
+Turns out, what I was proud to proclaim was a 'product' ready for use was anything but.

 Turns out, I had built and proven my concept with a very narrow set of assumptions.
 They held up in a controlled environment (my dev computer + test image set), but the moment I tried it with even my set of real trip photos, nothing worked.